inferno-framework/carin-for-blue-button-test-kit/README.md

 3. Click the "Wait for Claims Data and Search Requests" test group in the left navigation sidebar.
 4. Click the "Run Tests" button in the upper right and click the "Submit" button in the dialog that appears.
 The simulated server will then be waiting for an interaction.
 5. Navigate to `localhost:3000`.
-Enter the Carin Client Suite FHIR endpoint URL, and then type the Carin patient id, `888`, into the client secret and client id fields.
+Enter the Carin Client Suite FHIR endpoint URL, and then type `SAMPLE_CLIENT_ID` into the client ID field and `SAMPLE_CLIENT_SECRET` into the client secret field.
 Hit the "Connect" button.
-6. On the next page, hit the "Display" button to make a request to the Carin Client Suite .
+6. This will connect the client with the test suite via SMART and the client will automatically make a request to the test suite.
 7. In the Inferno Client Suite, click the "Click here" link in the wait dialog to signal the client has finished submitting requests.
 8. Navigate to each Carin for Blue Button Profile test group in the left navigation sidebar, and for each test group hit the run icon next all the tests listed except for the last required search parameters test